gumaerc-testorg/20.109-fall-2007/content/pages/labs/mod1_7.md

 3. Place the blot lanes 1-4 in one blotting container, and the other portion of the blot (lanes 5-10) in another container.
 4. Add 15 ml of TBS-T + milk to each.
 5. Add 15 µl of anti-p3 antibody to the container.
 6. Cover the containers, label with your team color and the antibody they contain, and place on the platform shaker for 45 minutes.
-During this time, a representative from MIT's {{% resource_link "7186ec21-f6fe-4e20-a632-54a81e199d7f" "Environment, Health and Safety Office" %}} will speak with us about biosafety as it relates to cell culture work.
+During this time, a representative from MIT's [Environment, Health and Safety Office](http://web.mit.edu/environment/) will speak with us about biosafety as it relates to cell culture work.
 7. Pour the antibody solution into a conical tube, writing the identity of the antibody and the date on the tube.
 8. Give the blots a quick rinse with TBS-T, enough to cover the blot (volume is not critical here).
 9. Wash the blot on the platform shaker 2 times with TBS-T at room temperature, five minutes per wash.
 Again the volume of the wash solution is not critical.